b63/dintproxy/README.md

 The quick-and-dirty way to get Crypto++ and dint is to first clone and build dint locally.
-Then add the following symoblic link to the root directory of this project assuming dint was cloned in the same parent directory,
+Then add the following symoblic link to the root directory of this project.
+Assuming dint was cloned in the same parent directory,
 ```bash
 ln -s ../dint/include dint